✔ Smart meters use accurate readings to make your energy bills lower

 ✔ The second generation of smart meters are solar panel compatible

-We’re almost in the ‘20s.
+We’re finally in the ‘20s.
 People back in the 20th century would have looked forward to today, predicting hoverboards, pocket-sized whales, and Martian colonies.
 And while we aren’t quite there yet, we do still have some cool cutting edge stuff.
 We’re here to talk about one such invention – the smart meter.

 A smart meter might not be as flashy or sexy as a flying car, but it’s still a step towards a cheaper home and a better future.
 When coupled with solar panels, a smart meter can save you a substantial amount of money on your energy bills – and there’s nothing sexier than savings!

 As a part of a plan to push the country towards being more environmental, the UK government is working on an initiative to install a smart meter in every willing home and business by 2021.
 To see if you can help them with this incredibly ambitious mission, read on!

 Alternatively, you can start picking up free solar panel quotes.
 All you have to do is pop your details in here, and our suppliers will be in touch with free quotes for you to compare.

 What's on this page?